By Molly Patrick

 Good because things are about to get wonky.

 In 2014, a study was published in the Annals of Internal Medicine journal, and suddenly, saturated fats were no longer bad for us.
 Carbohydrates and sugar are the real villains.

 The news splashed all over the internet, the meat and dairy industry threw a party, and butter starred on the cover of the June 2014 issue of Time Magazine.

-2014 has been a good year for saturated fat.
+It was a good year for saturated fat.

 The Paleo diet gained even more momentum.
 The Atkins Diet was being given a second chance.
-The coconut industry exploded, and the low fat vegan diet was once again the unpopular kid on the playground.
+The coconut industry exploded, and the low-fat vegan diet was once again the unpopular kid on the playground.

 Do you want in on a little secret?

 Apparently, the meta-analysis that gave animal fat the green light in that splashy study was flawed.
 It was also heavily supported by the National Dairy Council.

 But it didn’t matter.
 The study gave a country that’s already not great with healthy food choices a free pass to eat as much butter, bacon, and cheese as they please.